 Court-annexed, non-binding arbitration was initiated in 1987 through a grant from the National Institute for Dispute Resolution and the Meyer Foundation.
 Approximately 400 cases filed in the Civil Division were randomly assigned to arbitration during a two-phase experimental period between 1989 and 1991.
 The court's Research and Development Division compared arbitrated cases with a control group of similar cases that were litigated.
 At that time, approximately 75% of the cases arbitrated were dismissed or otherwise disposed of within 120 days, as compared with 10% of the litigated cases.
 In addition, litigants surveyed responded favorably to the concept of court-ordered arbitration.
-Presently, Multi-Door maintains a roster of arbitrators, and litigants are able to select the neutral who will arbitrate their case.
-With the passing of time, mediation has grown in popularity, but the option of arbitration remains open to clients of the Superior Court.
+The arbitration program was governed by Superior Court mandated arbitration rules.
+In April 2022, the Board of Judges of the Superior Court approved the deletion of the Superior Court Arbitration Program rules ending the arbitration program.